oloBion/Retip/README.md

 ## Get started

-In this tutorial you will learn how to convert your hundreds compounds RT library into thousand of interesting predicted molecules.
+In this tutorial you will learn how to convert your hundreds compounds RT library into several thousand of interesting predicted molecules.
 The first question you probably have is: what do I need to get started?

 You need a simple excel with at least 300 hundred compounds acquired in your chromatographic system with your custom method.